Increment-Finance/liquidation-bot/README.md

 # Name of the network to use, either zksync or zktestnet to specify mainnet vs testnet
 NETWORK = zktestnet

-# Block the protocol was deployed at, used to set the start point for event syncing
+# Block the protocol was deployed at, used to set the start point for event syncing (920460 for mainnet)
 DEPLOYMENT_BLOCK = 0
 ```